Are Modern Car Safety Features Worth It? What You Need to Know

 Can I Add Safety Features to My Car?

 Yes!
-Some aftermarket safety features—like backup cameras, blind-spot mirrors, and dash cams—can be installed in older cars.
+Some aftermarket safety features—like backup cameras, blind-spot mirrors, and dash cams are excellent tech upgrades for your car.—can be installed in older cars.
 However, advanced systems like lane-keeping assist and adaptive cruise control typically require factory integration.

 Final Verdict: Are Safety Features Worth It?